 - What is Thalidomide Celgene used for?

-Thalidomide Celgene is used to treat multiple myeloma (a cancer of the bone marrow) in combination with melphalan and prednisone (anticancer medicines) in patients who have not been treated for multiple myeloma before.
+Thalidomide Celgene is used to treat multiple myeloma (a cancer of the bone marrow) in combination with the cancer medicines melphalan and prednisone in patients who have not been treated for multiple myeloma before.
 It is used in patients aged over 65 years, and in younger patients if they cannot be treated with high-dose chemotherapy (anticancer treatments).

 Thalidomide Celgene must be prescribed and dispensed according to a special programme put in place to prevent the exposure of unborn children to the medicine.